GoncaloMatias1/ES_Project2/README.md

 ### Domain Model

-This domain model gives us the relationships between users, posts, notifications, news  and areas of interest of the application.
+This domain model gives us the relationships between users, posts, notifications, news,  and areas of interest in the application.
 Each user can create a post and subscribe to posts from other users to participate in the activities mentioned.
 The presence of a particular user in the subscribed activity is confirmed  by the author of the post.
 This is represented through the "participated" relationship.
-Each user also has the option to simply like a post and establish a friendship relation with another user.
+Each user also has the option to simply like a post and establish a friendship relationship with another user.
 Posts are associated with up to four areas of interest to make it easier for each user to find the activities that interest them the most.
 Each user defines, at most, four areas of interest in their profile, which will be used in the activity filtering process.
 Users have the ability to share news they have found interesting, always related to the purpose of the application.
 These shares can be viewed on the user profile.
 Notifications will also be shown to users regarding activities that will take place.